Interview— Automating your production with Caldera Nexio

 Bringing automation into the wide format arena

 The march of automation through the print industry has been inexorable.
-Print shops of all sizes are reaping the benefits in the form of more efficient production, fewer errors and enhanced profitability.
-Nexio gives wide format printers the opportunity to take full advantage of JDF business automation and derive as much power from the workflow as possible.
+Print shops of all sizes are reaping the benefits of a more efficient production, fewer errors and enhanced profitability.
+Nexio gives printing professionals the opportunity to take full advantage of JDF business automation and derive as much power from the workflow as possible.

 According to Joey, “Automation allows a shop to build processes that enable efficiencies across the board, no matter how big or small the operation.
 Tasks that take customers minutes, if not hours, to complete can be reduced down to mere seconds.
 I can show them how to do this, whether it’s simply linking a hotfolder to the CalderaRIP image bar, or Nexio allowing a job to be processed as soon as the project specs are received.”
 Automation also reduces the number of errors that happen during production.
 With daily repetitive tasks automated, the chance of human error is eliminated.